FREQUENTLY ASKED QUESTIONS

 POST GRADUATE CLASSES

-Question 27 – What PG courses does St. Stephen’s run?
+Question 29 – What postgraduate courses does St. Stephen’s run?

 Answer – St. Stephen’s College admits students to the following post graduate (M.A.) courses –

-Economics, English, History, Mathematics, Operational Research, Philosophy and Sanskrit.
-All teaching work happens in the relevant Faculties of the University of Delhi.
+Economics, English, Chemistry, History, Mathematics, Operational Research, Philosophy, Physics and Sanskrit.
+All teaching takes place in the relevant Faculties of the University of Delhi.

-Some departments in college offer tutorial assistance to their PG students.
+Some departments in college offer tutorial assistance to their Postgraduate students.

-Answer – PG aspirants are expected to apply both at the University and at St Stephen’s College separately.
-The University has an entrance exam that they are expected to pass.
+Answer – Postgraduate aspirants are required to apply both at the University and at St Stephen’s College separately.
+The University has an entrance exam that they need to pass.

 The college admits students for postgraduate studies only if they are cleared for admission to the University Department concerned.
 Therefore, besides applying to St. Stephen’s College in the prescribed form, the applicant is required also to apply to the corresponding department in the University.